Kanban-Zai/kanban-zai-version-1.0/README.md

 ## BENEFITS

-The main benefit of Kanban-Zai to all is a team who's every action is based on facts and evidence and consensus rather than personal bias.
+The main benefit of Kanban-Zai to all is a team who's actions are based on facts, evidence and consensus rather than personal bias.
 In other words Objectivity.

-### FOR EMPLOYERS
-* People want to work
+### As an EMPLOYER what's in it for me?
+* Continuity of knowledge.
+* Saving time by not being able to micro manage.
+* Mitigate the impact of churn-over.
+* Minimise the impact of the spinning your wheels.
 * Increase your available talent pool.
 * Attract talent that want to work in Kanban-Zai
-* Minimise team attrition
+* Minimise team attrition.

-### FOR EMPLOYEES
+### What benefits does a team get
+* Objectivity
+* Smoother collaboration.
-* work in Kanban-Zai
+*

+### As an individual what do i get?
+* Objectivity regardless of experience
 *

 ## CONTRIBUTE